 3.5 List

 In the last two sections, we have learned data frames and tibbles whose columns can contain variables of different types.
-Now, let’s learn the most complex object type in R, namely, the list.
+However, they are still of rectangular format, where all variables have the same number of observations.
+Now, let’s learn the most complex object type in R, namely, the list, which contains a sequence of variables with possibly different number of observations (elements) and even with different types.

 3.5.1 Create a list